verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

    Deep Learning Toolbox Converter for ONNX Model Format (https://www.mathworks.com/matlabcentral/fileexchange/67296-deep-learning-toolbox-converter-for-onnx-model-format)
    Deep Learning Toolbox Verification Library (https://www.mathworks.com/matlabcentral/fileexchange/118735-deep-learning-toolbox-verification-library)
 ```
-   Note: Support packages can be installed in MATLAB's HOME tab > Add-Ons > Get Add-ons, search for the support package using the Add-on Explorer and click on the Install button.
+   Note: Support packages can be installed in MATLAB's HOME tab > Add-Ons > Get Add-ons, and then search for the support package using the Add-on Explorer and click on the Install button.

 ####  Install NNV (install.m)